pppest/devault-atm/README.md

 # devault-atm
 A python ATM for DeVault\
-\
-USE AT OWN RISK!\

 v.
 0.01 - IS WHAT IT IS ALPHA\
 Terminal only\
 Known problems: delight wallet throws error if there are unconfirmed transactions

 Hey!
 So this is my first python program.
-I sae the lightning ATM by @21isenough (https://github.com/21isenough/LightningATM) and thought that I could do something like that for DeVault.
-One youtube tutorial w python basics later I started coding and this is the result.
+I saw the lightning ATM by @21isenough (https://github.com/21isenough/LightningATM) and thought that I could do something like that for DeVault.
+One youtube python basics tutorial later I started coding and this is the result.
 You can find me in the DeVault Discord https://discord.gg/JnRZ7BB

 Pest